lapy/poseidon-server/README.md

 - **Grid Resolution**: 0.25° global grid for optimal balance of detail and performance
 - **Lazy Loading**: Data is fetched only when needed
 - **Efficient Visualization**: Optimized GeoJSON conversion for map rendering
+- **Viewport Filtering**: Optional geographic filtering to process only visible map areas
+- **Adjacent Temporal Merging**: Intelligent gap-filling using ±7 days of satellite data
+- **Memory Management**: Efficient handling of large satellite datasets with cleanup routines
+- **Progressive Loading**: Data is processed and displayed incrementally for better user experience

 ## 🛡️ Security